Burf/TFDetection/README.md

 # TFDetection
-TFDetection is a detection toolbox based on Tensorflow2.
+TFDetection(tfdet) is a detection toolbox based on Tensorflow2 and Keras.

 ## Overview of Components